sandeshpokhrel54/Game-of-life/README.md

 -"Neighbours" are the cells which are directly above, below, sideways or diagonal to any cell.

 -Dark cells are considered alive.
+-Select any cell to make the cell alive or dead.
+-Observe the change one by one with "Next Generation" button or overall in a long run through "Autoplay" button.

 ![Image-Description](https://github.com/sandeshpokhrel54/Game-of-life/blob/master/autplay-button.PNG)